ToshioCP/Gtk4-tutorial/gfm/sec4.md

 - GTK\_ORIENTATION\_VERTICAL: the children widgets are arranged vertically
 - GTK\_ORIENTATION\_HORIZONTAL: the children widgets are arranged horizontally

-The second argument is the size between the children.
+The second argument is the size of the space between the children.
 The unit of the length is pixel.

 The next function fills the box with the children, giving them the same space.